itsducksss/Countdown_Timer_Scene_Reset/README.md

 ![image](https://github.com/user-attachments/assets/aeb08fc8-b67d-4d60-ba51-fda3cd05a9cf)

 These are the changes that I added onto the if statement which just allows the scene to reset which are on lines 5, and 22.
 This just means that it will use the Unity's Scene management to reset the scene.
+- using UnityEngine.SceneManagement; just means that the code will utilise Unity's SceneManagement system in the script.
+- [SceneManager](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/SceneManagement.SceneManager.html) this just allows you toorganise and move from scene to scene in Unity when you play.
+- [LoadScene("")](https://docs.unity3d.com/6000.0/Documentation/ScriptReference/SceneManagement.SceneManager.LoadScene.html) this means that unity will load "this scene", which in thois case is the SampleScene.
+-